 Joint inference of demography and purifying selection

-A much better solution -- we have developed a method for jointly inferring historical population size changes along with the distribution of fitness effects (DFE) of new deleterious mutations acting genome-wide, by using the decay of background selection around functional genomic elements.
+Because most natural populations are constantly experiencing fluctuations in population size and purifying selection is constantly purging deleterious variation, a model that incorporates both of these processes is the appropriate starting point of a null model on which the role and importance of periodic processes like adaptation can be characterized.
+This has been a challenge in the field because it is difficult to distinguish the individual contributions of demography and selection as both of these evolutionary processes leave similar imprints in population-genetic data.
+We have therefore developed a much better solution than described above - a method for jointly inferring historical population size changes along with the distribution of fitness effects (DFE) of new deleterious mutations acting genome-wide, by using the decay of background selection around functional genomic elements.
 This method is based on an approximate Bayesian computation framework, which allows us to also incorporate variation in recombination and mutation rates across the genome.
 We make no assumptions about which sites in functional elements are neutral, thus making it possible to use our method to infer the DFE of regulatory elements.
 In addition, our method works much better than previous methods when there is selection on silent sites.
 Here is our published work:

 We have also explored how the extent of linked effects of purifying selection (i.e. background selection) varies under different demographic non-equilibrium scenarios.
 Under demographic equilibrium, we derived analytical expressions for reduction in diversity due to background selection when the deleterious DFE is discrete.
 I have made both a Mathematica notebook and a Python script to perform these calculations for any discrete DFE (or any discretized continuous DFE), provided here: